jchan420/code-coverage-jchan/README.md

 2. Run the `main` executable once.

+	* Note: every time you run the executable, it adds the line counts from the current execution onto the previous executions. to reset the line counts to zero, type `lcov --zerocounters --directory .`

 3. Run `gcov main.cpp` and `gcov math.cpp` to generate .gcov files

 4. View code coverage within `main.cpp.gcov` and `math.cpp.gcov`